-Common barriers to learning for disadvantaged children that are evident within our community are: less support at home, weak language and communication skills, lack of confidence and resilience, more frequent behaviour difficulties and attendance and punctuality issues.
+Common barriers to learning for disadvantaged children that are evident within our community are: less support at home with children not coming to school school-ready, weak language and communication skills, lack of confidence and resilience, more frequent behaviour difficulties and attendance and punctuality issues.
 There may also be complex family situations that prevent children from flourishing.
 The challenges are varied and there is no "one size fits all".
 We will ensure that all teaching staff are involved in the analysis of data and identification of pupils, so that they are fully aware of strengths and weaknesses across the school.